Opening an international bank account is critical to the lives of many individuals and business owners.

 Can Electronic Money Institutions (EMIs) Replace International Banking?

 Even today, it seems like there is a new EMI coming on the market every quarter.
 Though in some cases they are just rebranding.
-These platforms continue to be a favorite for certain client groups.
-Some of them even offer a viable solution.
+However, these platforms continue to be a favorite for certain client groups.
+In fact, some of them even offer a viable solution.

 But unfortunately, they don’t offer the same protections as traditional banks.
 And, due to the requirements placed on them, they often expose clients to much higher risk than banks as well.